maciejkasinski/quantum-archeo/README.md

 <left><img src="img/machupicchu.jpg" style="width:50.0%" /></left>

-A set of tools for handling an archeological problem of finding a quantum in urban site.
-Quantum is defined as a common measurement unit e.g. foot in ancient cultures.
+A set of tools for exploring an archeological challenge of finding a quantum in urban site.
+Quantum is defined as a common measurement unit specific for given culture and time (like foot or elbow).

 Project description
 -------------------